recallnet/rust-recall/cli/README.md

 ### Timehub

-Interact with an timehub machine type using either the `timehub` or aliased `ac` subcommand:
+Interact with an timehub machine type using either the `timehub` or aliased `th` subcommand:

 ```
-hoku machine timehub <SUBCOMMAND>
+hoku timehub <SUBCOMMAND>
-hoku machine ac <SUBCOMMAND>
+hoku th <SUBCOMMAND>
 ```

 The `timehub` subcommand has the following subcommands: